 I start mine on Sunday afternoon or Monday.

-No!
 Do not rinse the turkey.
 You don't want to add any moisture that will inhibit browning for a golden crisp skin.
 Resist the temptation to rinse.
 Brush off any dry brine and pat with a paper towel.

 Last note, for ideas on what to serve with your beautiful bird, try these delicious side dishes.
 If you do this, please let me know in the comments!
+If you need gluten-free or dairy-free recipes ideas for Thanksgiving, check out this Thanksgiving recipe roundup!

-⭐️Did you Make This?
+⭐️Did You Make This?

-If you make this recipe, please comment and let me know, and if you loved it, please give it a 5 star rating!
+If you dry brine your turkey, please comment and let me know, and if you loved it, please give it a 5 star rating!
 They really help other readers.

 📖 Recipe